PolicyEngine/policyengine/policyengine-client/src/markdown/uk/faq.md

 ### Will you be adding more policy parameters?

-Yes, we're planning to add more tax and benefit parameter options, and other taxes like [land value taxes](https://github.com/PolicyEngine/policyengine-uk/issues/105) and [carbon taxes](https://github.com/PolicyEngine/policyengine-uk/issues/104).
+Yes, we're planning to add more tax and benefit parameter options.
 What would you like to simulate?
 [Let us know!](https://zej8fnylwn9.typeform.com/to/XFFu15Xq)

 ### How can I reset a policy parameter to its current value?

 For now, you'll have to change it back using the slider or text box, or reload the page to reset all policy parameters.
-We're working on a [better way](https://github.com/PolicyEngine/policyengine-uk/issues/23).
+We're working on a [better way](https://github.com/PolicyEngine/policyengine/issues/107).

 ### As of what date are policy parameters set?

 We use policy parameters from today's date, and backdate them to the start of the year.
+You can adjust the snapshot date with the **Snapshot** menu item from the Policy screen.

 ### How is this model validated?

-PolicyEngine uses the OpenFisca-UK microsimulation model, which we constructed by programming rules and parameters specified primarily in the [country report](https://www.iser.essex.ac.uk/research/publications/working-papers/cempa/cempa7-20.pdf) created by [UKMOD](https://www.iser.essex.ac.uk/research/projects/ukmod), a microsimulation model developed by the University of Essex.
+PolicyEngine uses the OpenFisca UK microsimulation model of the UK tax and benefit system.
-We also validated against legislation, various gov.uk sites, reports from other microsimulation models, and external benefits calculators.
+We cite legislation or government sites for all policy parameters, and validate against various gov.uk sites, reports from other microsimulation models, and external benefits calculators.
-See the [OpenFisca-UK validation page](https://PolicyEngine.github.io/openfisca-uk/validation.html) for more information.
+See the [OpenFisca UK validation page](https://PolicyEngine.github.io/openfisca-uk/validation.html) for more information.

 ### Does abolishing legacy benefits move claimants to Universal Credit, and vice versa?

-No; PolicyEngine treats Universal Credit enrolment as fixed (based on the published rollout rate), so claimants are not moved between it and legacy benefits.
+No; PolicyEngine treats Universal Credit enrolment as fixed, so claimants are not moved between it and legacy benefits.
 We suggest abolishing Universal Credit and legacy benefits together if abolishing either.

 ## UK impact page